Attributions for Different Use Cases

 Attributions for different models and use cases can range from simple to more complex.
-This will help see how to set the various parameters to get what you need.
+This page provides guidelines on how to set various attribution parameters to achieve your LLM explainability goals.

 What is a tensor?
 A tensor is a multidimensional object that can be model inputs, or layer activations.